frederic-perez/AmE-dictionary/data/dictionary.md

 __frisk__ _v_ :six::hammer: (frisked, frisking) _I have to frisk you._
 __frisson__ _n_ :three: A sudden strong feeling of excitement, fear, or pleasure. _Syn_ shudder, thrill
 __frites__ _n pl_ Chipped potatoes. _Steak frites._
+__fritinancy__ _n_ A chirping or creaking, as of a cricket. _Syn_ chirping _As night fell, the fritinancy of insects outside their open window grew loud enough to keep them awake._
 __fritter<sup>1</sup>__ _v_ :four::hammer: _Parents worried that their kids off at college will fritter away time and money on Internet gambling._ _Fritter away time._ _To fritter away money._
 __fritter<sup>2</sup>__ _n_ _Corn fritters._
 __frizzle__ _v_ _Frizzled beard._